A healthy US economy's secret ingredient: Immigrant workers, eager to fill jobs

 How has the economy managed to prosper, adding hundreds of thousands of jobs, month after month, at a time when the Federal Reserve has aggressively raised interest rates to fight inflation — normally a recipe for a recession?

-Increasingly, the answer appears to be immigrants — whether living in the United States legally or not.
+Increasingly, the answer appears to be immigrants.
 The influx of foreign-born adults vastly raised the supply of available workers after a U.S. labor shortage had left many companies unable to fill jobs.

-“There’s been something of a mystery — how are we continuing to get such extraordinary strong job growth with inflation still continuing to come down?’’ said Heidi Shierholz, president of the Economic Policy Institute and a former chief economist at the Labor Department.
+“There’s been something of a mystery — how are we continuing to get such extraordinary strong job growth with inflation still continuing to come down?’’ said Heidi Shierholz, president of the Economic Policy Institute.
 “The immigration numbers being higher than what we had thought — that really does pretty much solve that puzzle.’’

 While helping fuel economic growth, immigrants also lie at the heart of an incendiary election-year debate over the control of the nation’s Southern border.
-In his bid to return to the White House, Donald Trump has attacked migrants in often-degrading terms, characterizing them as dangerous criminals who are “poisoning the blood” of America and frequently invoking falsehoods about migration.
-Trump has vowed to finish building a border wall and to launch the “largest domestic deportation operation in American history.”
+In his bid to return to the White House, Donald Trump has vowed to finish building a border wall and to launch the “largest domestic deportation operation in American history.”
 Whether he or President Joe Biden wins the election could determine whether the influx of immigrants, and their key role in propelling the economy, will endure.

-The boom in immigration caught almost everyone by surprise.
+The immigration boom was a surprise.
 In 2019, the Congressional Budget Office had estimated that net immigration — arrivals minus departures — would equal about 1 million in 2023.
-The actual number, the CBO said in a January update, was more than triple that estimate: 3.3 million.
+The actual number, the CBO said in a January update, was 3.3 million.

-Thousands of employers desperately needed the new arrivals.
-The economy — and consumer spending — had roared back from the pandemic recession.
-Companies were struggling to hire enough workers to keep up with customer orders.

 Filling the gap has been a wave of immigrants.
 Over the past four years, the number of prime-age workers who either have a job or are looking for one has surged by 2.8 million.
-And nearly all those new labor force entrants — 2.7 million, or 96% of them — were born outside the United States.
-Immigrants last year accounted for a record 18.6% of the labor force, according to the Economic Policy Institute’s analysis of government data.
+And nearly all those newcomers — 2.7 million, or 96% of them — were born outside the United States.

-“Without employees, you are broken,” said Gautam, himself an immigrant from India who started working in restaurants as a dishwasher and now owns his own company.

-“If you want boost the economy,” he said, “it definitely needs to have more immigrants coming out to this country.”

-Or consider the workforce of the Flood Brothers farm in Maine’s “dairy capital’’ of Clinton.
-Foreign-born workers make up fully half the farm’s staff of nearly 50, feeding the cows, tending crops and helping collect the milk — 18,000 gallons each day.
+At the Flood Brothers farm in Maine’s “dairy capital’’ of Clinton, foreign-born workers make up half the staff of nearly 50, feeding the cows, tending crops and helping collect the milk.

 “We cannot do it without them,” said Jenni Tilton-Flood, a partner in the operation.